Michal Kašpárek

 stashing

-Stashing is when you’re in a relationship with someone and you refuse to introduce them to your friends and family; mostly because you view the person as temporary, replaceable, and/or you’re an asshole. (urbandictionary.com)
+Stashing: Stashing is when [you're in] a [relationship] with someone and you refuse to introduce them to [your friends] and family; mostly because you view the... (urbandictionary.com)

 steelman